Finding a DBT Therapist

 1. Have you completed a 10 day intensive DBT training from Dr. Linehan’s Behavioral Tech?

 Yes.
 I have completed a 10-day intensive DBT training program from Behavioral Tech in 2013.
 My trainers are leading experts in DBT, Dr. Alec Miller and Dr. Christine Foertsch.
 I have also completed two separate two day DBT workshops from DBT expert Dr. Adam Payne at Behavioral Tech in 2010 as well as online training for Behavioral Chain Analysis (2016) and DBT Skills (2017).
 Prior to my DBT Intensive Training, I organized and hosted a-year long bi-weekly DBT Study Group with mental health professionals at Maimonides Medical Center in 2011.

 3. Are you a member of a DBT consultation team?
 Does your team meet weekly and follow standard DBT consultation team guidelines?

 Yes.
 Previously, I co-founded the Brooklyn DBT Consultation Team (Annette Hernandez, PhD., Clinical Psychologist, Julissa Perez, LCSW, Sara Soloman LMFT, Jeremy Schwartz, LCSW) and worked with the team from 2012 to 2015.
 Between 2015 and 2018, I joined a DBT Consultation Team in W.Hartford CT (Louis Forouhar-Graff, MD, Amy Hunter, EdD, LPC, Jessica Weinstein, MA, LPC).
 In 2019, I co-started a new DBT Consultation Team in Avon CT with Christine DeMaio, Ph.D.,Clinical Psychologist, Carlene Davidson, Psy.D., Clinical Psychologist, and Jessica Weinstein, M.A.
 Licensed Professional Counselor.
+In 2021 our team experienced some changes: In August, we welcomed a new member Dr. Kristina Wong, and we also said our sad good-bye to our beloved teammate Dr. DeMaio who will start a new team at UConn.
 All Consultation Team members are intensive/extensively trained by Dr. Linehan's Behavioral Tech LLC.
 We follow standard DBT consultation team guidelines and meet weekly for 90 min.

 4. Have you been supervised by an expert DBT therapist?